kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 <strong>Disclosure:</strong>  <i>Nothing in this post should be considered investment advice.
 Past performance is not necessarily indicative of future returns.
 These are general examples about how to import data using pandas for a small sample of stocks across different time intervals and to benchmark their performance against an index.
 You should direct all investment related questions that you have to your financial advisor.</i>

-I am also not an expert on this topic, am sharing these contributions as I'm willing to collaborate and improve this approach, and I outline some considerations for further development at the end of this post.
-I believe this approach should be rather helpful, particularly for novice to intermediate-level professionals, especially since this extends to many other types of financial analyses. <strong>This approach is “PME-like” in the sense that’s it’s measuring investment inflows over equal holding periods.
+In addition to contributing this tutorial, I'm willing to collaborate on and will continue to revise and build upon this approach, and I outline some considerations for further development at the end of this post.
+I believe this post will be helpful for novice to intermediate-level data science oriented finance professionals, especially since this extends to many other types of financial analyses. <strong>This approach is “PME-like” in the sense that’s it’s measuring investment inflows over equal holding periods.
 As public market investments are much more liquid than private equity, and presuming you follow a trailing stop approach, from my perspective it’s more important to focus on active holdings -- it's generally advisable to divest holdings which underperform a benchmark or which you no longer want to own for various reasons, while I take a long-term view and am happy to own outperforming stocks for as long as they’ll have me.</strong>

 <p>Resources:
     <ul>